-The symposium was co-organized by Caitlin Murray, Director of the Chinati Foundation; Stephen Martin, Director of Preservation and Planning at the Chinati Foundation; and Troy Schaum, Associate Professor at Rice School of Architecture.
+Both the symposium and related exhibition were co-organized by Caitlin Murray, Director of the Chinati Foundation; Stephen Martin, Director of Preservation and Planning at the Chinati Foundation; and Troy Schaum, Associate Professor at Rice School of Architecture.

-Watch the full program of lectures, panels, and opening and closing remarks.
+Watch the full program of lectures, panels, and opening and closing remarks from Part I here.
+Videos from Part II of the symposium will be published in the coming weeks.

 Caitlin Murray is the Director of the Chinati Foundation.